ucb-bar/ccbench/README.md

 By default, a "generic" architecture setting is used in which gcc is called to compile the benchmark.
 The benchmark is then executed directly on the machine.
 This will work for both x86 and ARM.
-However, to get more specific compiler flags (as well as for targets that require cross-compiling), it is reccommended that you specify exactly the desired target architecture.
+However, to get more specific compiler flags (as well as for targets that require cross-compiling), it is recommended that you specify exactly the desired target architecture.

 ------------------------------------------------------------------------------